 Expanded Cinema and VR installation

 Expanded Cinema / VR installation using CAD generated and archival footage.
-Currently in early production due for completion early 2018.
+Currently on hold mid project as I'm working on more pressing commissions.

 Weathering Steel and Digitally Controlled Light | 9m x 9m x 3m